ark-lang/ark/README.md

 # <a name="contributing"></a>Contributing
 Send a pull request to [http://github.com/freefouran/jayfor](http://github.com/freefouran/jayfor).
 Use [http://github.com/freefouran/jayfor/issues](http://github.com/freefouran/jayfor/issues) for discussion.
 Please note that we consider that you have granted non-exclusive right to your contributed code under the MIT License.
+**Please conform to the coding rules and write short, but meaningful commit messages.**

 # <a name="license"></a>License
 Jayfor is licensed under The MIT License.
 I have no idea